mahmoud254/redis-backend-demo/README.md

 2. In the file Kubernetes/dev/env.py, the line that says (secret_name = "TEST")
-switch TEST with you actual secret name in secrets manager.
+switch TEST with you actual secret name in secrets manager, also change (region_name = "us-east-1") with your region.